Pink-Crab/Perique-Registerables/docs/Post-Type.md

 All taxonomies to include with this post type.
 Please note if you are adding custom taxonomies using the Taxonomies Registerable, it's best to list the post types in the taxonomy and use this for core or plugin taxonomies.

-### $metaboxes
+### $meta_boxes

-> @var array\[MetaBox\] // PinkCrab\Modules\Registerables\MetaBox
+> @var array\[Meta_Box\] // PinkCrab\Registerables\Meta_Box

-This can be loaded with metaboxes for this post type.
-The array must be populated with pre-configured MetaBox objects.
-The MetaBoxes are registered in the Post Type registration process.
+This can be loaded with meta boxes for this post type.
+The array must be populated with pre-configured Meta_Box objects.
+The Meta_Boxes are registered in the Post Type registration process.
 While they can be added directly into this property, there is an overwritable method that makes this easier.
-As you can not define an object as a property in a class, you will need to use either the metaboxes\(\) method in constructor or child obj&gt;ect.
+As you can not define an object as a property in a class, you will need to use either the meta_boxes\(\) method in constructor or child obj&gt;ect.
 See the example below.

 ### $meta_data

-> @var array\[Meta_Data\] // PinkCrab\Modules\Registerables\Meta_Data
+> @var array\[Meta_Data\] // PinkCrab\Registerables\Meta_Data

 All Post Meta definitions which should registered for the post type.
 By defining these, you can have full access to the WP Meta Data api for Theme and Rest purposes.